transportkollektiv/cykel/README.md

 # Cykel

 Basic backend for a mobility sharing service.
-Used on [CCCamp2019](https://events.ccc.de/camp/2019/wiki/Main_Page).
+First steps made at [CCCamp 2019](https://events.ccc.de/camp/2019/wiki/Main_Page), now developed, daily used and tested in [the City of Ulm](https://ulm.dev/projects/openbike/).

 ## Prerequisites